ADHD in Teens: How Symptoms Manifest as Unique Challenges for Adolescents and Young Adults

 Substances are deleterious to the developing adolescent brain.
 Alcohol alone impacts learning, information recall, memory, and sleep.
 Marijuana use, especially before the age of 16, creates significant problems with the brain’s connectivity and capacity, and hampers executive functioning.
 On a positive note, long-term, large-scale studies show that early stimulant treatment lowers the risk of cigarette smoking and substance use disorders in individuals with ADHD7.

-While highly effective, stimulant medication misuse and diversion is also a problem for teens and young adults with ADHD.
+Stimulant medication misuse and diversion is also a problem for teens and young adults with ADHD.
 Research suggests that up to 20 percent of youth have used stimulants non-medically, with the majority – up to 85 percent – diverting them from teens with ADHD and a stimulant prescription.
 Misperceptions around stimulants – that they’re harmless, that sharing is not illegal, and without ethical considerations – contribute to relatively high rates of misuse of stimulants.
 Immediate-release formulations are more likely to be misused than are extended-release formulas8, making a strong case for clinicians to prescribe extended-release medications when appropriate for adolescent patients with ADHD.
 Parents are encouraged to supervise and monitor their adolescent’s medications carefully; and in college or boarding schools, safe storage of stimulants-not in medicine cabinets-is highly recommended.

 Other Comorbid Conditions